 Howdy folks! 😊

 Our journey to cook as many local (Zambian) dishes as we know how continues, and our next stop is Lumanda (A.K.A Roselle), with pounded groundnuts 😋.
 This one is truly one of my all time favourites.
 And it really is a delicacy.
-I believe this dish is best paired with Nshima and fish, however beef stew, chicken or any other ‘Protein stew’ would do just fine! 😊
+I believe this dish is best paired with Nshima and fish, however Goat Stew, chicken or any other ‘Protein stew’ would do just fine! 😊

 While many people enjoy eating this dish, not many are as confident in cooking it – so I hope this recipe changes that! 😉